Capital & InnovationQuote

 How is this priced?

 Quote-only.
-Typical commissions run between $7,500 and $25,000 depending on field breadth, time window, and the depth of policy-grade methodology appendix the buyer needs.
+Typical commissions run between $3,750 and $12,500 depending on field breadth, time window, and the depth of policy-grade methodology appendix the buyer needs.
 Scope is set during intake.

 Why quote-only and not fixed-fee?

 Field breadth varies materially.
-A niche subfield with five hundred active researchers and a broad cross-disciplinary field with fifty thousand active researchers carry different data and analyst budgets.
+A niche area with five hundred active researchers and a broad cross-disciplinary field with fifty thousand active researchers carry different data and analyst budgets.
 We scope each commission against the actual corpus rather than charging the same for both.

 How is this different from a Web of Science or Scopus report?